Women Airforce Service Pilots (WASP)

 (USAAF Photo)

-Frances Green, Margaret (Peg) Kirchner, Ann Waldner and Blanche Osborn leaving their Boeing B-17 Flying Fortress bomber, "Pistol Packin' Mama" in 1944.
+Frances Green, Margaret (Peg) Kirchner, Ann Waldner and Blanche Osborn leaving their Boeing B-17 Flying Fortress bomber, “Pistol Packin’ Mama”, at the four-engine school at Lockbourne Army Airfield, Ohio, in 1944.

 These four female pilots leaving their ship at the four engine school at Lockbourne are members of a group of WASPS who have been trained to ferry the B-17 Flying Fortresses.
 Qualified pilots were in short supply in the USA in 1942, and many were needed to ferry newly built trainer aircraft to the flight schools in the South in order to train more of them.
 28 experienced civilian women pilots volunteered to make those ferry flights from the factories to the training schools, forming the first female squadron in America late in the summer of 1942.
 Between November 1942 and December 1944, 1,074 more women were trained to fly for the squadron, first in Houston and later at Avenger Field in Sweetwater, Texas.